focalhaus/focal-haus-core-plugin/readme.txt

 Excluding logged-in users (like administrators and editors) from tracking is a common practice to avoid skewing your analytics data with internal traffic.
 The plugin gives you the option to enable or disable this feature based on your needs.

+= Why would I want to track subscribers but not other logged-in users? =

+For membership sites, online courses, or subscription-based content, tracking subscribers' behavior is often critical for understanding user engagement and improving content.
+The "Track Subscribers Only" option lets you exclude staff and higher-level users (who might skew your analytics) while still gathering valuable data about your actual subscribers' behavior.

 == Screenshots ==

 1. The main settings page with tabs for different functionalities.
 2. The Hide Menu Items tab where administrators can select which menu items to hide.

 == Changelog ==

+= 1.2.1 =
+* Enhanced Google Tag Manager with more granular user tracking controls
+* Added "Track Subscribers Only" option to exclude higher-level user roles but include subscribers
+* Improved conditional UI for GTM tracking settings
+* Updated code preview to show exact tracking conditions being implemented

 = 1.2.0 =
 * Added "Check All / Uncheck All" toggle to the Hide Menu Items feature